Discover France logo Travel Center

 • Cité-Universitaire

-A note of caution – Senior citizens, travelers with heavy luggage, disabled persons, or families with small children in tow are forewarned that this method of transportation may require considerable effort, when navigating from Roissy-CDG to one's hotel:
+A note of caution – Senior citizens, travelers with heavy luggage, disabled persons, or families with small children in tow are forewarned that navigating by rail from Roissy-CDG to one's hotel in Paris may require considerable effort:

 • Transfers from subterranean RER platforms to connecting métro lines in Paris can involve several steep sets of stairs and some very long walks, particularly at Gare du Nord and the gargantuan Châtelet–Les Halles complex.